stackbit-projects/bizhuubz-ideas-7a824/content/pages/index.md

     title: >-
       Helping companies radically improve the business financial literacy of their non-financial staff
-    content: >-
-      This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
     actions:
       - label: Let's talk
         url: /contact